Michael Procopio’s midlife crisis prompts him to think creatively in terms of using empty cat food cans. Shame he doesn’t have cats.

-He loves me.
-He loves me not.
-When Meg Bortin is stood up for dinner—sort of—by a friend, she’s left to wonder….
+He loves me?
+He loves me not?
+When Meg Bortin is stood up for dinner by a dear friend, she’s left to wonder.

 That bottle of Heinz may be more essential than you think—or so Casey Barber asserts, explains, and exhorts.

 You may think not speaking the same language as your in-laws would solve all your problems.
 Not quite.
 Elizabeth Kelsey explains.